zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 ## Inputs

-* The domain name to be tested ("Child Zone").
+* "Child Zone" - The domain name to be tested
+* "Accepted Serial Difference" - Accepted difference between SOA serial values from SOA records of different name servers for *Child Zone*.
-* Accepted SOA serial difference ("Accepted Serial Difference").
-Default value is 0.
+  Default value is 0, i.e. no difference.

 ## Ordered description of steps to be taken to execute the test case

- 1. Obtain the list of name server IPs for the *Child Zone* from [Method4] and [Method5].
+1. Obtain the list of name server IPs for the *Child Zone* from [Method4] and [Method5] ("Name Server IP").

- 2. Create an SOA query for *Child Zone* apex and send it to each name server IP.
+2. Create an SOA query for *Child Zone* name (the top of the zone).

+3. Create an empty set of pair of retrieved SOA serials and name server name and IP ("SOA Serial Set").

+3. For each name server in *Name Server IP* do:

+    1. Send the SOA query to the name server.

- 3. If the name server does not respond with a DNS response, emit *[NO_RESPONSE]* and go to next name server IP.
+    2. If the name server does not respond with a DNS response, then output *[NO_RESPONSE]*.

- 4. If the name server responds with a DNS response but no a SOA record is included, emit *[NO_RESPONSE_SOA_QUERY]* and go to next name server IP.
+    3. Or, if the name server returns a DNS response, but no SOA record is included, then output *[NO_RESPONSE_SOA_QUERY]*.

- 5. Retrieve the SOA SERIAL from the responses and go to next name server IP until all name server IPs have been queried.
+    4. Or, retrieve the SOA SERIAL from the response and add it to *SOA Serial Set* (unless it is already there) and update the set with the name server name and IP.

- 6. If at least one SOA SERIAL has been retrieved and all serial numbers are identical, emit *[ONE_SOA_SERIAL]*.
+4. If *SOA Serial Set* has exactly one SOA serial value, then output *[ONE_SOA_SERIAL]*.

- 7. If at least two serial numbers are different:
+5. Or, if *SOA Serial Set* has at least two SOA serials values, then do:
-    1. Order the serial number values from smallest to largest following the arithmetic for serial number.
+    1. Order the serial number values from *SOA Serial Set* from smallest to largest following the arithmetic for serial number, if possible.
-    2. If there is not a single, uniquely defined order of the serial numbers, emit *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
+    2. If there is not a single, uniquely defined order of the serial numbers, then output *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
-    3. If the difference between the first and the last serial number is larger than *Accepted Serial Difference*, using arithmetic for serial number, emit *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
+    3. Or, if the difference between the first and the last serial number is larger than *Accepted Serial Difference*, using arithmetic for serial number, then output *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
-    4. If the difference between the first and the last serial number is not larger than *Accepted Serial Difference*, using arithmetic for serial number, emit *[MULTIPLE_SOA_SERIALS_OK]*.
+    4. Or, if the difference between the first and the last serial number is not larger than *Accepted Serial Difference*, using arithmetic for serial number, output *[MULTIPLE_SOA_SERIALS_OK]*.

- 8. For each found serial number, emit *[SOA_SERIAL]* with the serial number and a semicolon separated list of name server names and IP address pairs (name/IP).
+6. For each SOA serial value in *SOA Serial Set*, output *[SOA_SERIAL]* with the serial number and a semicolon separated list of name server names and IP address pairs (name/IP).

 ## Outcome(s)